buhrmi/inertiax/README.md

 Note: This is the documentation for the 3.x branch of Inertia X, which has not yet been released on NPM.
 To see the documentation for Inertia X based on Inertia 2.0, please see the current [master branch](https://github.com/buhrmi/inertiax/tree/master).

-## Frame Component
+## Added feature: Frame Component

 The `Frame` component enables multiple independent Inertia page regions on the same document.
 Each frame owns its own router and page state, so links/forms inside one frame only update that frame.

-The main use case for this are modals, side panels, wizards, etc.
+The main use cases for this are modals, side panels, wizards, etc.

 ## Basic Usage